 Heritage and Culture

-Part of working as an 'culturally aware' counsellor is the ability to understand how 'heritage and culture' form part of a persons self knowledge and history.
+Part of working as a 'culturally aware' counsellor is the ability to understand how heritage and culture form part of a person's self-knowledge and history.

-For some people heritage may be connected with religious celebrations such as Ramadan , Christmas, Dwali or Hanukkah, for others it can be a strong connection to place or geographical area or an event , many people alive today may see their heritage rooted in World War 2, religion, or in the UK societal class structure.
+For some people, heritage may be connected with religious celebrations such as Ramadan, Christmas, Dwali or Hanukkah; for others it can be a strong connection to a place, geographical area or an event.
+Many people alive today may see their heritage rooted in World War 2, in religion, or in the UK societal class structure.

-Perhaps a good example of this is my own families celebration of Christmas day.
+Perhaps a good example of this is my own family's celebration of Christmas day.

-This has been our families culture for the last 25 years, for our daughter who at the time of writing this is 29 years old, this event forms part of her heritage because as far a she is concerned ' Christmas day is Curry day and has been since that age of 4, the subtle difference is that she knows that other members of the family still sit down to a traditional Turkey dinner,and so can she by changing her 'culture'.
+This has been our family's culture for the last 25 years, for our daughter who at the time of writing this is 29 years old.
+This event forms part of her heritage because as far as she is concerned, Christmas day is curry day and has been since age 4.
+The subtle difference is that she knows that other members of the family still sit down to a traditional turkey dinner, and so can she by changing her 'culture'.

-To sum up, unlike heritage which has it's roots in the past, culture is living breathing set of ideas, behaviours and ways of thinking which we can change or alter if we choose to do so.
+To sum up, unlike heritage which has its roots in the past, culture is a living, breathing set of ideas, behaviours and ways of thinking which we can change or alter if we choose to do so.